rust-lang/book/src/ch15-00-smart-pointers.md

 TODO: add diagram of oh_no pointing to itself

-There's a lot going on here.
-Fundamentally, `Cycle` is a type that contains an `Rc<Cycle>`.
+There's a lot going on here. `Cycle` is a type that contains an `Rc<Cycle>`.
 This means that we can have a 'reference cycle', hence the name of the struct.
 Here, we've constructed one in `main`: we have `oh_no`, and then we create a clone of it, `clone`.
-Since we've made a clone of it, the reference count is two: one for the initial `Rc<T>`, and one for the clone.
+Since we've made a clone of it, the reference count is
+two: one for the initial `Rc<T>`, and one for the clone.
 When `oh_no` goes out of scope at the end of `main`, it will decrement the count to one.
+But that's
-But that's it: `clone` never really goes out of scope, since it was moved into `oh_no`.
+it: `clone` never really goes out of scope, since it was moved into `oh_no`.
 This means that this memory is now unreachable, yet will never be cleaned up.
 It'll just sit there with a count of one, forever.
 In this specific case, the program ends right away, so it's not a problem, but in a more complex program that allocates lots of memory in a cycle and holds onto it for a long time, this would be a problem.

 Now, as you can see, creating reference cycles is difficult and inconvenient in Rust.
 To be honest, your authors had to look up previous discussions of an